jakmeier/bouncy-feet/README.md

 ## Progress Status

+- 30 Aug 2024: Overhaul README and change license
+    - Describe the latest project goals, such as potential monetization ideas and take a clear stance on free and open-source software.
+    - Relicense from permissive MIT / Apache 2.0 dual license to single a license, AGPL version 3.
 - 28 Aug 2024: Released v0.4.1.
     - Improved dance animations: They now make a little jump between poses.
     - Change to live step detection: